-Despite the emergence of national parties, powerful traditional families continued to dominate politics at the local level.
+itics at the local level.
 These families were often large landowners that cultivated cash crops, such as sugar and cotton, in large plantations that employed many workers.
 They exploited their economic resources to create extensive clientelistic networks that allowed them to occupy key political offices.
 As Fausto (1989) states: "Productive resources were controlled by a tiny minority; there was an almost total absence of public or private social welfare ...
 Protection, in the form of land, financial assistance or employment, was exchanged for a guarantee of loyalty which, depending on individual cases, meant being prepared to defend the [political boss] physically, or obey his wishes at the ballot box".